nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

         - `True` represents Data is in the RX FIFO buffer
         - `False` represents anything depending on context (state/condition of FIFO buffers);
-          usually this means the flag's been reset.
+          usually this means the flag has been reset.

     .. important:: It is recommended that this flag is only used when the IRQ pin is active.
         To determine if there is a payload in the RX FIFO, use `fifo()`, `any()`, or `pipe`.